alephium/www/src/content/news/pushing-for-decentralization-alephium-and-dappnode-join-forces-c98845d9a9da/index.md

 title: Pushing for decentralization, Alephium and Dappnode join forces …
 ---

-**_Neuchâtel, Switzerland & Zug, Switzerland September 22nd, 2022 _**— [Alephium](/), a highly performant, secure, and energy-efficient sharded blockchain network for DeFi & dApps and <a href="https://dappnode.io/" >Dappnode</a> an open source, censorship-resistant platform for deploying and hosting DApps, P2P clients and blockchain nodes, announce today their collaboration to advance decentralization, security, and accessibility of critical infrastructure.
+**_Neuchâtel, Switzerland & Zug, Switzerland September 22nd, 2022 _**— [Alephium](/), a highly performant, secure, and energy-efficient sharded blockchain network for DeFi & dApps and [Dappnode](https://dappnode.io/) an open source, censorship-resistant platform for deploying and hosting DApps, P2P clients and blockchain nodes, announce today their collaboration to advance decentralization, security, and accessibility of critical infrastructure.

 As of today, Alephium full-node, explorer, and wallet backend packages are available on Dappnode, allowing anyone to run and build on their own Alephium infrastructure in a few clicks.